TRACE-Digital/TRACE-search/src/search/README.md

-  username_unclaimed?: string,  // username that is not claimed on the website errorMsg?: string | string[], // if errorType = message, this message will pop up if the profile doesn't exist regexCheck?: string,          // regex for valid usernames on the website errorUrl?: string,            // if errorType = response_url, this is the url that the use will be redirected to if the profile doesn't exist urlProbe?: string,            // alternate profile page test url for sites where profiles aren't publicly facing noPeriod?: string,            // if "True", denotes that the username should not have a period in it (just use regexCheck instead) headers?: {},                 // headers to send with the request if needed
+  username_unclaimed?: string,  // username that is not claimed on the website errorMsg?: string | string[], // if errorType = message, this message will pop up if the profile doesn't exist regexCheck?: string,          // regex for valid usernames on the website errorUrl?: string,            // if errorType = response_url, this is the url that the user will be redirected to if the profile doesn't exist urlProbe?: string,            // alternate profile page test url for sites where profiles aren't publicly facing noPeriod?: string,            // if "True", denotes that the username should not have a period in it (just use regexCheck instead) headers?: {},                 // headers to send with the request if needed